Header Image 1

 • a tuition fee loan of up to £9,250 to cover your teacher training, so you do not need to pay course fees upfront.

-• a maintenance loan of up to £13,022 to help with living costs.
+• a maintenance loan to help with living costs.

 You can still apply for a tuition fee and a means-tested maintenance loan if you already have a student loan, and regardless of whether you get a teaching bursary or scholarship.